vaperrin98/beautiful-jekyll/index.md

 **Until now,** we found that location, standards of living, neighborhood and housing conditions can all help predict your happiness, and lead to significant differences between boroughs.
 We know what this means for you: happier, less anxious, in short, you now have all the keys to have a better life!

-But what does this mean for the powerful political men and women of London?
+But what does all this mean for the powerful political men and women of London?
 How can they win you over based on what they know about you?

 <a name = "part3"></a>
 # 3. Policital control in council
 Let's visualize some information about the boroughs in relation to the political party in control there.
--> map with political control, some variables relating to political control
+-> map with political control, some variables in relation to political control

-For this analysis, we will restrict ourselves to the two major londonian parties, Labour and Conservatives.
+For this analysis, we will restrict ourselves to the two major londonian parties, the Labour and Conservative parties.

-With all this, we can identify the variables that could influence why a party has the control in council:
+With all this, we can identify the variables that could influence why a party has the control in council in a neighborhood:
 - PUT VARIABLES USED IN Q3

-So now, can we predict if you vote
+So now, can we predict for which party you vote based on

 <a name = "part3a"></a>
 ## 3.1.
 Influence of life satisfaction on political control
-Using some logistic regression models, we
+Using some logistic regression models, we want to establish the signifiance of multiple parameters in predicting the political contronl in council of a borough, we selected multiple types of variables, belonging to location, happiness, age, life comfort, and security criteria.
+Here's what we found in terms of importance for each parameter: ->put graph 100%-pvalues

+Well, it's nice, we now know which factors influence significantly the political orientation of a borough.
+But what can we do with this?

+Let's say that we want to predict for politicians the political orientation of a neighborhood they like to win.

 <a name = "part3b"></a>
 ## 3.2.
 What does this mean for a politician?

 <a name = "conclusion"></a>
 # Conclusion